Our Future Path! A plan for a better world!

 Discipline

-All students should attend some classes that would teach them what was appropriate behavior and how to handle people who do not behave appropriately.
+All students should attend some classes that would teach them what appropriate behavior is expected of them and how to handle individuals and groups who do not behave appropriately.
 These classes should also give students a clear idea of what the consequences would be for not behaving in an appropriate manner, and how to take responsibility for their actions.
 At appropriate intervals, students would attend refresher classes where they would learn what new freedoms they had earned and what additional punishments they could now receive for their bad behavior.

 Students that repeatedly demonstrate bad behavior would need to be removed from the school environment until they had matured enough to behave appropriately.
-Although suspending students from school will make things better for the other students, it would not help the offending students to learn to behave and could cause them to fall behind in their school work.
-A better idea would be to segregate them in a place where they could get some needed counseling and be able to watch videos of the classes that they could not attend.
+Although suspending students from school will make things better for the other students, it would not help the offending students to learn to behave and could cause them to fall behind in their schoolwork.
+A better idea would be to segregate them into a place where they could get some needed counseling and be able to watch videos of the classes that they were unable to attend.

 Dress Code

 Most, if not all, schools have some sort of dress code.
-These dress codes may go anywhere from being fairly loose to requiring students to wear a prescribed school uniform.
-With a loose dress code, students have the freedom to wear just about whatever they are most comfortable and best able to learn in.
+These dress codes may go anywhere from being very lenient to requiring students to wear a prescribed school uniform.
+With a lenient dress code, students have the freedom to wear just about whatever they feel would be most comfortable to wear while learning.
 On the other hand, having everyone wear a uniform can remove many clothing related distractions and foster a better sense of student unity and safety.

 Vouchers

-Larger schools should have larger budgets, which would give them the flexibility to offer their students a larger array of academic and extracurricular activities than smaller schools could offer.
+For students who get vouchers, the right private school could be a good thing.
+However, for the students who must stay in the public school, things may get worse.
+That is, a school’s budget is dependent on the number of students attending, so fewer students mean a smaller budget.
 If too many students get vouchers, it could drain a lot of the school’s budget, which could leave it without enough funds to support some of their academic and extracurricular options.
 This could make the public school even less capable of providing an adequate education, which could cause more parents to want vouchers.

 Improvements

-It would then be up to each state to ensure that all their schools have sufficient funding to provide an adequate education for all their students in well maintained and up to date facilities.
-The various economic changes that I have outlined should ensure that the citizens of each school district would be able to afford to support their schools adequately.
-Until these economic changes take place, the state should help out financially where needed.
+It would then be up to each state to ensure that all their schools have sufficient funding to provide an adequate education for all their students in well-maintained and up to date facilities.
+The various economic changes that I have outlined should ensure that the citizens of each school district would be better able to afford to support their schools adequately.
+Until these economic changes take place, the state and federal governments should provide any additional financial help that is needed.

-We also need to ensure that our teachers are doing a good job and being adequately paid.
-In most cases, they probably are doing a good job, but we should strive to get and to keep the best teachers possible.
-That also means paying the better teachers more.
-School administrators can do part of the job by observing their teachers’ classroom work and reviewing the assignments and exams they give.
-A state education board can help out by comparing the performance of teachers at different schools and ensuring that students at all schools are being taught be the best teachers.
+We also need to ensure that our teachers are doing a good job, being adequately paid and getting the resources they need.
+In most cases, they are probably doing a good job, but we should strive to get and to keep the best teachers possible.
+That means paying the better teachers even more.
+School administrators can do part of the job of ensuring their teachers are doing a good job by observing their classroom work and reviewing the assignments and exams they give.
+A state education board can help by comparing the performance of teachers at different schools and ensuring that students at all schools are being taught by the best teachers.

 Parents and students should also be able to provide some feedback.
 Administrators could get students to fill out evaluations and check with parents to see if they had any input.
 Whenever possible, we could give parents and students an opportunity to vote on which teacher they want to teach a given class, but this would need to be done carefully so that students simply do not vote for whichever teacher would give less homework or higher grades.